zhengcao/TaskList/README.md

   - Hint: research `rake db:seed`
 - Set up necessary controller(s) and route(s) that you will need in order to display a task from the database
 - Create a root route for your application that directs users to the list of tasks
-  - The list of tasks should include the name of the task and an indicator of it is complete or not.
   - Each task name in the list should link to a `show` action that will render a new view for the user.
     - The `show` view should include the complete information about the task: name, description, completion status, and completion date.
 - All markup in all views should have semantic relevance.